samSKIF/ThrivioHR/replit.md

 - **Logging, Tracing, Errors**: Structured logging (pino) without PII, including `trace_id`, `tenant_id`, and `user_id`.
 End-to-end tracing is implemented with OpenTelemetry.
 Typed error classes map to GraphQL codes, never raw strings.
 - **Security**: Secrets are sourced only from environment variables or Replit Secrets.
 All inputs are validated (zod/DTOs), rejecting unknown fields.
 Data residency is respected.
 - **Performance & Pagination**: BFF uses DataLoader to prevent N+1 issues, and services provide batch endpoints.
 Pagination (cursor/keyset preferred) is required for lists exceeding 100 items.
 Response size budgets are enforced in BFF, with compression where appropriate.
-- **UI/UX Decisions**: The login interface features a modern split-screen design with a clean form and engaging illustration.
-A token-based theming system with reversible design tokens and utility classes is used.
+- **UI/UX Decisions**: The login interface features a modern split-screen design with a clean form and engaging illustration. **Tailwind CSS with Shadcn/UI for modern, responsive design** - utility-first CSS framework with component library for consistent, maintainable styling.
 A persistent global header navigation for employee directory and profile links is implemented.
 - **Code Quality & Standards**: Strict file and function length limits are enforced via CI.
 Core services aim for 100% test coverage, while others target ≥ 90%.
 Conventional Commits, short-lived branches, and `CODEOWNERS` for reviews are standard.
 PR descriptions must include what/why, affected contracts, test evidence, and rollback plans.
 - **Monorepo Structure**: Projects are strictly confined to defined roots (`/apps`, `/services`, `/packages`).
 Duplicate file basenames in the same folder are prohibited.
 - **Temporary/Build Artifacts**: All build outputs and temporary files are git-ignored and automatically cleaned up after tests.